 3.Adoption Subsidy/IV-E Foster Children – This non-MAGI coverage group is the eligibility pathway for children in DCYF substitute care under the authority of Title IV-E of the U.S. Social Security Act.
 The coverage group includes foster children, children in kinship guardianship care and adopted children whose Medicaid eligibility is based on participation in the following DCYF administered, Title IV-E programs:

-a.The Foster Care Maintenance Program - This Program provides federally funded foster care payments on behalf of the following children: Children previously eligible under the federal Title IV-A Foster Care Maintenance Program; Certain children voluntarily placed or involuntarily removed from their homes; and Children in public non-detention type facilities housing no more than 25 children.
+a.The Foster Care Maintenance Program – This Program provides federally-funded foster care payments on behalf of the following children: Children previously eligible under the Federal Title IV-A Foster Care Maintenance Program; Certain children voluntarily placed or involuntarily removed from their homes; and Children in public non-detention type facilities housing no more than twenty-five (25) children.
 Children for whom a cash payment is made under the foster care program are deemed eligible for Medicaid.
-Medicaid eligibility for children in the Foster Care Maintenance program exists as long as the Title IV-E payment continues to be made for them or up to age twenty-one (21) if still in foster care.
+Medicaid eligibility for children in the Foster Care Maintenance program exists as long as the Title IV-E payment continues to be made for them or up to the age of twenty-one (21) if still in foster care.

-4.Non IV-E Foster Child Under 18 - This coverage group is children under age 18, or if 18, will complete high school before his/her 19th birthday, who are in foster family care or in a kinship guardianship care and are not eligible for Title IV-E.
+4.Non IV-E Foster Child Under 18 – This coverage group includes children under the age of eighteen (18), or if a child is eighteen (18) years old, the child will complete high school before their nineteenth (19th) birthday, who are in foster family care or in a kinship guardianship care and are not eligible for Title IV-E.

 6.The determination of financial need.
 When a child is not living in a home maintained by the child's parents, the State considers only the child's own income and resources.

 7.Age Limit.
-Medicaid under this coverage group may be provided until the child reaches age 21.
+Medicaid under this coverage group may be provided until the child reaches the age of twenty-one (21).

-8.Post Foster Care Medicaid Eligibility - The Foster Care Independence Act of 1999 established the John H. Chafee Foster Care Independence Program (42 U.S.C. § 1396a(a)(10)).
-This Medicaid eligibility pathway is open to youth who were in foster care in Rhode Island on their eighteenth birthday.
-Medicaid eligibility for youth qualifying for this coverage continues until age twenty-six (26) years old as long as they remain residents of the State.
+8.Post Foster Care Medicaid Eligibility – The Foster Care Independence Act of 1999 established the John H. Chafee Foster Care Independence Program (42 U.S.C. § 1396a(a)(10)).
+This Medicaid eligibility pathway is open to youth who were in foster care in Rhode Island on their eighteenth (18th) birthday.
+Medicaid eligibility for youth qualifying for this coverage continues until the age of twenty-six (26) as long as the individuals remain residents of the State.

 a.Living arrangement.
 A post foster care adolescent may be residing independently or with others (including family members).